max-marschhauser/Loading-Spinner/README.md

-Good looking Loading Spinner built with CSS.
+A good looking Loading Spinner built with CSS.

 This component can be used on various sites that require loading.